cshum/vipsgen/README.md

 When contributing to vipsgen, **do not commit the generated code** in the `vips/` directory (except `vips/vips_test.go`).
 The development workflow is designed to keep generated code separate from source code.
 The repository uses GitHub Actions to automatically handle code generation when PRs are created.

+## Special Thanks to `govips`

+We extend our heartfelt gratitude to the [govips](https://github.com/davidbyttow/govips) project and its maintainers for pioneering Go bindings for libvips. govips demonstrated the potential of bringing libvips's powerful image processing capabilities to the Go ecosystem.

+vipsgen draws significant inspiration from govips.
+Their early contributions to the Go + libvips ecosystem paved the way for projects like vipsgen to exist.

+While vipsgen takes a different approach, it builds upon the foundation and lessons learned from govips.
+We're honored that the govips team has recommended vipsgen as the path forward for the Go community.

 ## License

 MIT